LGBTQ Nondiscrimination in Michigan:

 Dumont v.
 Lyon is a case challenging a Michigan law that allows state-funded adoption agencies to cite religion as a reason for turning away foster parents or adoptive parents based on their sexual orientation.Read More

-EEOC v.
 R.G. & G.R.
-Harris Funeral Homes
+Harris Funeral Homes v.
+EEOC

-Case Concerning Employment Discrimination Based on Gender Identity Under Title VIIKey Date: October 24, 2018 • Response to SCOTUS Certiorari Petition Due
+Case Concerning Employment Discrimination Based on Gender Identity Under Title VIIKey Date: June 15, 2020 • Supreme Court Rules 6-3 In Favor of Defendant

 Legal Team: EEOC & ACLU

 The U.S. Supreme Court rules 6-3 in favor of EEOC and Aimee Stephens and in two other LGBTQ workplace discrimination cases (Altitude Express v.
 Zarda, Bostock v.
 Clayton County), definitively stating that Title VII of the Civil Rights Act of 1964 prohibits discrimination on the basis of sexual orientation and gender identity.Read More

 Country Mill Farms v.
 City of East Lansing

 Case Seeking Religious Exemption from LGBTQ Non-Discrimination LawsKey Date: September 15, 2017 • Order Issued in Favor of Plaintiffs

 The business owner would like to participate in farmer's markets within East Lansing, but in doing so would like to be exempt from abiding by the city's LGBTQ-inclusive non-discrimination ordinance.Read More